amugofjava/anytime_podcast_player/README.md

 ## Anytime Podcast Player

-This is the official repository for the Anytime Podcast Player - the simple Podcast playing app for Android & iOS, built with Dart & Flutter.
+This is the official repository for Anytime Podcast Player - the simple and easy to use Podcast playing app for Android & iOS, built with Dart & Flutter.
 ***
 Latest build status